 Repurchases of Mortgages from PC Pools may occur when the terms of those Mortgages are modified as a result of default or imminent default.
-We offer financial incentives to servicers to modify certain delinquent Mortgages in order to reduce foreclosures and to enable borrowers to stay in their homes.
-These repurchases would have the same effect on the Holder as a prepayment of the Mortgages.
+Servicers are paid incentive fees for each completed modification.
+These repurchases would have the same effect on the PC Holder as a prepayment of the Mortgages.
 Under certain circumstances, Mortgages may be modified more than once.
-See Freddie Mac-Our Relief Refinance and Mortgage Modification Programs and the Incorporated Documents for additional information.
+See Description of the Mortgages - Special Mortgage Characteristics - Mortgage Modification Programs and the Incorporated Documents for additional information.

-Depending on the number of borrowers who obtain refinancings and modifications under our Enhanced Relief Refinance Program and modification initiatives, the increase in prepayments on certain PCs could be material.
+Depending on the number of borrowers who obtain refinancings and modifications under our refinance and modification initiatives, the increase in prepayments on certain PCs could be material.
 Generally, refinancings and modifications of Mortgages result in prepayments under the related PCs in an amount equal to the unpaid principal balance of the affected Mortgages.
-We cannot predict the number of borrowers who will ultimately participate in the Enhanced Relief Refinance Program or our modification initiatives or the rate of prepayments on the related PCs.
+See Description of the Mortgages - Mortgage Purchase and Servicing Standards - Mortgage Repurchases.
+We cannot predict the number of borrowers who will ultimately participate in our refinance and modification initiatives or the rate of prepayments on the related PCs.